Skip to content

 In my experience, specific and concise sleep affirmations work best.
 Select statements that directly target the thoughts and beliefs you aim to reframe.

-4. Obtain or create personalized sleep affirmations
+4. Obtain or create personalised sleep affirmations

 You can purchase sleep affirmations online or create your own using a microphone and audio software.